graysonkent/graysonkent.github.io/_posts/2017-06-14-how-I-won-the-ionic-easter-egg-hunt-in-5-minutes.md

 category: blog
 tags: Miscellaneous
 ---
-On March 9th, Ionic posted announcing their [new beta and an easter egg hunt](http://blog.ionic.io/ionic-cli-v3-beta/).
+On March 9th, Ionic announced their [new beta and an easter egg hunt](http://blog.ionic.io/ionic-cli-v3-beta/).
 I didn't see it until the 13th and I love puzzles, so the hunt was on.

-Step 1: Download and Unpack beta
+Step 1: Download and Unpack the beta
 ---------------------------------------------
 I downloaded the new beta with `npm install -g ionic@beta` and extracted the source: